 What is Severance Negotiation?

-Mark P. Carey P.C. provides comprehensive severance representation to executives and employees.
+Carey & Associates, P.C. provides comprehensive severance representation to executives and employees.
 Severance negotiation involves understanding each party’s respective interests, expectations, legal positions, and financial incentives.
 This is a business transaction and should not be confused with a legal battle.
 The end result is a complete waiver and release of all claims up to the date of the executed agreement.
 Severance negotiation involves facets of contract law, compensation law, employment law, alternative dispute resolution and negotiation methods.

 How Can I Get a Fair Severance Package?